-If you think you’ll probably stick to your provider network but still want that flexibility, this can be a cost-effective choice of small business health insurance.
+If you think you’ll probably stick to your provider network but still want that flexibility, this can be a cost-effective choice of health insurance.

-Using these four small business health insurance types can help you navigate what you need—and what you’re walking away with.
+Using these four small business health insurance options can help you navigate what you need—and what you’re walking away with.